Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 Who are the Mentors?

-Mentors are SPA members who have volunteered their time to support other speech pathologists.
+Mentors in this program are SPA members who have volunteered their time to support other speech pathologists.

 Can I have more than one Mentor?

 There is no limit to the number of mentoring partnerships you can establish.
-We strongly recommend that you be judicious in selecting Mentors who are most suited to your mentoring needs.
-Please keep in mind that Mentors are volunteers.
+Be thoughtful when you determine the number of Mentors that you contact.
+Select only Mentors who are best suited to learn from your individual knowledge and experience.
+Please remember that Mentors are volunteers.
 They may have limited time to offer and could have other Mentoring partnerships.

 How do I find a Mentor?